 A: No, not without first obtaining permission from the organizers of the for-charity Tiny House Festivals.
-The vendors and participants who have taken the time to officially register for our Tiny House Festival have invested their time and resources in providing the attendees access to their quality products and services.
-Because of this, we do ask that anyone who is not a registered vendor not to come to our Tiny House Festivals with the intent to promote their business in any way not sanctioned and/or approved by the organizers of the event.
+The vendors and participants who have taken the time to officially register for our Tiny House Festivals have invested their time and resources in providing the attendees access to their quality products and services.
+Because of this, we do ask that anyone who is not registered as a vendor, participant or advertiser not to come to our Tiny House Festivals without prior approval with the intent to promote their business, service, product or event in any way not sanctioned and/or approved by the organizers of our events.
 At the same time, if you have a product or service that is of direct benefit to the tiny house and micro living community, and you are not a registered vendor, please contact us within 2 weeks before our events so you may coordinate having your marketing materials available through our official information booth.

 Q: Will there be tiny houses for sale at the Tiny House Festivals?

 A: Yes, both privately owned and vendor owned tiny homes are for sale during our events.*